inside.ewu.edu

 Pre-requisites: permission of instructor required.

-This course provides practical experiences with the instruction of English language learners.
-Students will first take the course for 1 credit, repeat the course for 2 credits and then repeat it for 3 credits with 10, 20 and 30 hours of field placement respectively.
+Provides practical experiences with the instruction of English language learners.
+Students first take the course for 1 credit, repeat the course for 2 credits, and then repeat it for 3 credits with 10, 20, and 30 hours of field placement respectively.

 ESLG 488.
 SECOND LANGUAGE PRINT LITERACY THEORIES.
 3 Credits.